red-kite-solutions/stalker/docs/findings.md

 )
 ```

-Which is roughly the equivalent to the following python code:
+Which is roughly equivalent to the following python code:

 ```python
 print('@finding { "findings": [{"key":"PortFinding","type":"PortFinding","name":"New port","fields":[{"key":"protocol","type":"text","label":"This is a TCP port","data":"tcp"}],"ip":"0.0.0.0","port":80,"protocol":"tcp"}]}')